gl-cli/glab/README.md

 1. Follow the [installation instructions](#installation) appropriate for your operating system.
 1. [Authenticate](#authentication) into your instance of GitLab.
 1. Optional.
 Configure `glab` further to meet your needs:
+   - 1Password users can configure it to [authenticate to `glab`](https://developer.1password.com/docs/cli/shell-plugins/gitlab/).
    - Set any needed global, per-project, or per-host [configuration](#configuration).
    - Set any needed [environment variables](#environment-variables).